Neuropsychology: Exploring Brain Function, Behavior, and Historical Foundations

 • Physical therapists

-This collaborative approach ensures comprehensive patient care.
+This team-oriented approach assures comprehensive patient care.

 Applications in Traumatic Brain Injury and Autism